 Off-Season Betting Odds For The World Series Breakdown

 Oddsmakers across virtually every legal sportsbook have the Los Angeles Dodgers in place as the favorite to win the 2021 World Series.

 The Dodgers expect to return a core of All-Stars including former MVP Mookie Betts, Cody Bellinger, Max Muncy, and Corey Seager on offense.
-Pitching greats like Clayton Kershaw and Walker Buehler are also on a roster that produced a league-best 43-17 regular-season record in 2020.
+Pitching greats like Clayton Kershaw, Trevor Bauer, and Walker Buehler are also on the team, which produced a league-best 43-17 regular-season record in 2020.

 New York Yankees

 The Yankees made their MLB-record 56th postseason appearance in 2020, going 33-27 and finishing 2nd in the AL East.
 New York advanced to the American League Division Series but lost to the Tampa Bay Rays in five games.

 The Yankees pitching staff, anchored by All-Star Gerrit Cole, should return as an improved unit for 2021, as the Yankees often spend whatever money is necessary to bolster the roster in the offseason.
 New York’s powerful batting lineup, projected to bring back Aaron Judge, Luke Voit, and DJ LeMahieu, stands as one of MLB’s most intimidating offensive forces.

 The Braves held a three-games-to-one lead on the Dodgers in the 2020 National League Championship Series.
 The team saw its chances at a World Series appearance thwarted, however, as Los Angeles came back for three consecutive wins to clinch an improbable comeback.

 Atlanta returns to the 2021 season as a strong contender for a championship in the eyes of legal sportsbooks.
 Pitching ace Max Fried comes back as the centerpiece of the Braves’ starting rotation.

 Atlanta’s batting order includes offensive powerhouses like Freddie Freeman, Marcell Ozuna, and Adam Duvall.
 After finishing first in the NL East in 2020, the Braves look poised for a return to the postseason in 2021.